Abandoned & Little-Known Airfields:

 A 2016 aerial view looking southwest shows the NSA buildings covering the site of the Camp Williams Airfield,

-but ironically a small segment of the northern-most tip of the runway remains recognizable, at bottom-right.
+but ironically a small segment of the northern-most tip of the runway remains recognizable, at bottom-right, along with several aircraft parking spots.

 The site of Camp Williams Airfield is located south of the intersection of South Redwood Road & Jordan Narrows Road.